MatiasG19/refuel-tracker/.docs/Contribute.md

-# Contribute
+# Contribution guide

-Contributions are welcome, whether you have dicovered a bug or have an idea to improve the app.
+Contributions are welcome, whether you have discovered a bug or have an idea to improve the app.

 1. Create issue
 2. Fork project